DOS AND DON’TS WHEN CHOOSING YOUR OUTFITS FOR FAMILY PHOTOSHOOTS

 TEXTURES AND LAYERS

 Textured clothing can photograph beautifully and unlike tshirt fabric can hide lumps and bumps we might not want attention drawn to so is definitely something to consider when choosing what to wear.
-Likewise layers can add interest to an outfit and be used to disguise body parts we may want to cover.
+Layers can add interest to an outfit and be used to disguise body parts we may want to cover.
 It is also handy to be able to add or subtract some clothing as you may get warmer as the session goes on.

 FLURO AND NEON COLOURS